 2. Properly stretch and loosen up your back and hip in all planes of motion.
 Sufficient trunk and hip rotation range of motion is extremely important.
 Make sure you are able to rotate to the right and left equally:

-- The parallel club swing is one of my personal favorites.
+- The parallel club swing is a good exercise to work on rotation and ensure your trunk and core can move efficiently.
 This exercise is a great pre-game workup, and can not only help improve your alignment but warm up your spine as well:

 Standing in a golf stance, hold 2 clubs parallel to one another